-Happy Saturnalia to all!
+Happy Saturnalia!
 December 17 marked the beginning of Saturnalia, one of the most popular festivals in Ancient Rome.
 The midwinter celebrations lasted for several days (the number changed through the Roman era) and it was a time of feasting, partying, playing games, gift-giving and role-reversal.
-It was the merriest festival of the year… Continue reading Io, Saturnalia!
+It was the merriest festival of the year and all… Continue reading Io, Saturnalia!

 As mentioned in a previous post (see here), I organised a small banquet at home on the occasion of the Saturnalia festival.
 I absolutely love ancient Roman food and for this banquet I tried a few more ancient recipes.
 Once again, everything was delicious!
 For the appetizer (gustatio) I chose to bake Mustacei, must (grape… Continue reading A taste of Ancient Rome – A Saturnalia feast